P2Pool-Salvium Setup Guide

 Performance Tips

-Enable Huge Pages - Significantly improves RandomX mining performance.
+Enable Huge Pages.
+This significantly improves RandomX mining performance.

 • Linux: Run sudo sysctl -w vm.nr_hugepages=1280 (or add to /etc/sysctl.conf for persistence)